Stefan-Horst/MtG-Printer/README.md

 ### Software Installation

-You must install python and probably some other stuff + configuration to get the hardware to work.
+You must install python and probably some libraries + configuration to get the hardware to work.

 <details>
 <summary>Setup GPIO</summary>